vanniktech/gradle-maven-publish-plugin/docs/what.md

 !!! info

-    Configuring source and javadoc publishing is currently not possible and the plugin will always publush empty jars for them.
+    Configuring source and javadoc publishing is currently not possible and the plugin will always publish empty jars for them.

 ## Java Library